gnunez88/vagrant-kubeadm-kubernetes/README.md

 http://<registry-ip>:8080/
 ```

-Thanks to the [Docker Registry Frontend project][github-konradkleine-docker-registry-frontend]
+Thanks to the [Docker Registry Frontend project][docker-konradkleine-docker-registry-frontend]

 ## Some k8s Projects